Arduino-IRremote/Arduino-IRremote/README.md

 - Carrier duty cycle 50 %, peak current of emitter IF = 200 mA, the resulting transmission distance is 25 m.
 - Carrier duty cycle 10 %, peak current of emitter IF = 800 mA, the resulting transmission distance is 29 m. - Factor 1.16
 The reason is, that it is not the pure energy of the fundamental which is responsible for the receiver to detect a signal.
-Due to automatic gain control and other bias effects high intensity and lower energy (duty cycle) of the 38 kHz pulse counts more than high low intensity and higher energy.
+Due to automatic gain control and other bias effects, high intensity of the 38 kHz pulse counts more than mediunm intensity (e.g. 50% duty cycle) at the same total energy.

 BTW, **the best way to increase the IR power** is to use 2 or 3 IR diodes in series.
 One diode requires 1.1 to 1.5 volt so you can supply 3 diodes with a 5 volt output.<br/>
 To keep the current, you must reduce the resistor by (5 - 1.3) / (5 - 2.6) = 1.5 e.g. from 150 ohm to 100 ohm for 25 mA and 2 diodes with 1.3 volt and a 5 volt supply.<br/>